 Cavities are little pockets of tooth decay caused by bacteria on your teeth feeding on the starch and sugar left over from your meals.
 Cavities can cause bad breath, tooth loss, gingivitis, and plenty of other things.
 They work in three stages: pre-cavity, early decay, and deep decay.
 The pre-cavity stage is basically just a divot the bacteria carve into your enamel, making it harder to brush them away.

 In the early decay stage, the bacteria have dug that divot deeper, breaking through the outer layer of your teeth and into the sensitive middle.
 The deep decay stage is when your tooth starts dying, as the bacteria have made their way to the center of your tooth, where it is most sensitive.
 All cavities can be avoided by brushing, flossing, and making regular appointments with the dentist.

 12. Wisdom Teeth

 Some people need their wisdom teeth removed as teens.
-Some people don’t need them removed, as they have the space in their jaw to accommodate the extra teeth.
-Some people don’t even have wisdom teeth to begin with.
+Some people don’t need them removed, as they have space in their jaw to accommodate the extra teeth.
+Some people don’t even have wisdom teeth, to begin with.
 Wisdom teeth are these extra teeth that grow in during the mid-to-late teens.
 If your jaw can’t support them, they only grow in halfway, leading to infection.
 If experiencing terrible pain or infection at the back corners of your mouth, see a dentist immediately, especially if you still have your wisdom teeth.
 The sooner they’re removed, the easier recovery will be.

 13. Dry Mouth